ingadhoc/partner/portal_ux/README.rst

 Several Improvements:

 #.
-Add Funcionality to allow portal for companies (parents partners), by default odoo does not show parent companies on invite to portal wizard.
+Add functionality to allow companies (parents partners) to be portal users, by default odoo does not show parent companies on invite to portal wizard
-#.
-Add a new configuration option in general setting to activate or desactivate

 Installation
 ============